RustyBamboo/rust-grad/README.md

 # Autograd in Rust

-Automatic differentiation for scalars and tensors written in Rust.
+A small Automatic differentiation library for scalars and tensors written in Rust.

-Supports CPU and GPU via `ndarray` fork that provides WebGPU support.
+Has a GPU backend via a `ndarray` fork that provides WebGPU support.

 ## Examples

-### GPU-Backend
+### GPU-Backend via WGPU

 ```rust
 use rust_grad::Graph;